 - Outline the importance of providing culturally responsive and trauma-informed healthcare, including working with interpreters.

-- Use evidence-based, effective communication strategies for discussing sexual health with patients.
+- Use evidence-based, effective communication strategies and resources for discussing sexual health with patients.

 CPD & Endorsement:

-This course is pending approval as a CPD activity by RACGP for the 2026-2028 triennium.
+- This course has been approved as a CPD activity by RACGP for the 2026-2028 triennium.
 Educational Activities: 1.

 Funding: